What is Compound Interest?

 Consider two investors: Alice invests $10,000 at age 25 and never adds another dollar.
 Bob waits until age 35 and invests $10,000.
 Both earn 7% annually.
 By age 65, Alice has $149,745.
 Bob has $76,123.
 Alice ends up with nearly twice as much — just by starting 10 years earlier, not by investing more.

 Time is the most powerful variable in compound interest.
 The earlier you start, the more of that exponential curve you capture.
+Even if you can only invest small amounts in your twenties, those early contributions have decades to compound and will likely grow into the largest portion of your portfolio.

 Frequently Asked Questions